AaltoSciComp/scicomp-docs/triton/examples/whisper/whisper.rst

 Singularity-wrapper takes care of making GPUs available for the container, so all you need to do to run Whisper on a GPU is use the previous command and add additional flag: ``--device cuda``.
-Without this, Whisper will only run on a CPU even if a GPU is availabe.
+Without this, Whisper will only run on a CPU even if a GPU is available.
+Remember to :doc:`request a GPU </triton/tut/gpu>` in the Slurm job.

 Usage (Whisper-diarization)
 ------------------------------------